DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ### Fermentation Vats
 <span class="citation"><em>This scene takes place in Chapter 12, Area W9.</em></span>

-The scream originates from the large room containing the winery’s fermentation vats, which is largely as described in <span class="citation">W9.
-Fermentation Vats (p.
+The scream originates from the large room containing the winery’s fermentation vats, which is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W9FermentationVats">W9.
+Fermentation Vats</a> (p.
 176)</span>.
 However, remove the final two sentences of the room’s description.
-If the players have entered the room from <span class="citation">W10.
-Glassblower's Workshop (p.
+If the players have entered the room from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W10GlassblowersWorkshop">W10.
+Glassblower's Workshop</a> (p.
 177)</span> or have entered the chamber fully, also read the following text:

 <div class="description">
 <p>Beneath the sloping roof stretch thick rafters, from which hang six wooden cages arranged side-by-side.
 Each cage holds more than a dozen ravens crammed together, with little space to move or breathe.
 Most of the ravens bear cuts or broken beaks, and all of them are missing feathers.</p>